cambridge-cares/TheWorldAvatar/web/twa-vis-platform/code/README.md

 ### 1.5 Runtime Resources

 Next.js uses the `public` directory by default to house resources such as images, videos, configuration files etc. Unfortunately, Next requires this directory and its contents to be present at build time.
-To provide a location in which deploying developers can add their context-specific images & configurations, the `uploads` directory aims to be the target for mounting Docker volumes.
+To provide a location in which deploying developers can add their context-specific images & configurations, the `code/public` directory aims to be the target for mounting Docker volumes.
 Do note that this directory will be mapped automatically within a Docker container to the corresponding location for server or client interactions, but requires manual modification for local development.

-The uploaded content provided by the deploying developer should match the directory structure below.

-- `config/`: Should contain config/settings files.
-  - `data.json`: Specifies data sources and layers to be mapped.
-  - `map-settings.json`: Non-data specific configuration for maps.
-The format is documented [here](../docs/map-settings.md)
-  - `ui-settings.json`: UI configuration settings, format is documented [here](../docs/ui-settings.json).
-- `images/`: Custom image files.
-- `optional-pages/`: Markdown files for optional static content (with metadata from [gray-matter](https://www.npmjs.com/package/gray-matter)).
-- `style-overrides.css`: Optional CSS overrides.

 ### 1.6 Reverse Proxy urls

 The default Next.js configuration is designed to function seamlessly when the base URL starts directly from the domain with no page paths.
 However, in cases where page paths are utilised (e.g., `http://www.example.org/page/`), as seen in stack deployment and reverse proxy scenarios, additional configuration is necessary for Next.js to operate.
 This includes specifying the `assetPrefix` option in the `next.config.js` file.

-To accommodate developers deploying applications to various subdomains and environments, this option within the platform is configured to retrieve an environment variable called `BASE_PATH`.
-If this variable is not set, the `assetPrefix` defaults to an empty string.
-It is advisable to define the `BASE_PATH` variable primarily when deploying in a stack or for containers utilising subdomains.
+To accommodate developers deploying applications to various subdomains and environments, developers of the visualisation platform should always utilise relative paths such as `./` or `../` for any routes or images within your Next.js application.

-It's important to note that this URL configuration impacts both routes and images referenced with relative paths within your Next.js application.

 ### 1.7 Dependent services